 Corsair Graphite 760T V2 Full Tower Case - Arctic White

 The beauty begins on the outside with its sculpted shapes and ingenious, full windowed hinged side panel with flush-mount latches.
 The front panel has two massive 140mm intake fans bathed in soft LED light, and there’s a dual-speed fan selector for performance or silence.
 Inside, there’s ample cooling potential, with eight fan mounting locations and room for multiple radiators for self-contained liquid CPU coolers, or even custom liquid cooling.
 And, clever touches like modular drive cages and laterally mounted SSD bays maximize interior volume to help your high-performance dreams come true.
-Features Swing-out side panels

 The four SSD bays are mounted laterally to make the most efficient use of the interior space.
 The combo 3.5” / 2.5” drive bays employ a modular bay system, so you can remove the bays you don’t need.
 The end result is an open interior optimized for extra-long GPUs and free airflow.

 The AF140L fans are custom-engineered by Corsair to deliver high-volume airflow with less noise and turbulence.
 The extra-large diameter allows them to run at a lower RPM, and they’re positioned to deliver cool air directly to your GPUs.
 A front panel switch allows you to toggle between silent and performance modes.
+Two 140mm white LED fans are positioned at the front with one 140mm fan positioned at the rear to extract the heat.

 |Case Form Factor||Full Tower|